Tiberriver256/azure-devops-node-api/docs/getting-started/README.md

 ## Getting Started

-If you're new to the Azure DevOps Node API, start with the [Authentication Guide](authentication.md), which provides a comprehensive overview of all authentication methods and helps you choose the best option for your scenario.
+If you're new to the Azure DevOps Node API, start with the [Getting Started Guide](./getting-started.md), which provides a comprehensive introduction to setting up and using the API.
+Then check the [Authentication Guide](authentication.md) for details on authentication methods.

-For a quick reference with code snippets, see the [Authentication Cheat Sheet](authentication-cheat-sheet.md).

 ## Authentication Methods